Shresthaa-Adhikary/trusted_relationship/project/docs/method2.md

 **5. Test SSH Connection:**

 * Click on open.
-* PuTTY should now connect your Windows client to the other linux user without the password.
+* PuTTY should now connect your Windows client to the other Linux user without the password.

 ![user2 auth](user2_import_auth.JPG)